pingcap/docs-cn/tiup/tiup-component-dm-stop.md

 ### -R, --role

 - Specifies the roles to be stopped.
 If not specified, all roles are stopped.
 The value of this option is a comma-separated list of node roles.
-The role is the second column of the [cluster status]<!-- (/tiup/tiup-component-dm-display.md) --> table.
+The role is the second column of the [cluster status](/tiup/tiup-component-dm-display.md) table.
 - Data type: `strings`
 - Default: `[]`, which means all roles are selected.